from typing import Tuple, Union

 x, y = background_dataset

-background_data = x["train"].to_pandas()
+background_data = x_train.to_pandas()

-features = x["train"].features
+features = x_train.column_names

 feature_names = list(features)